Writing optimized blog posts for both search engines and users is a skill. And like any other skill, it can be improved by practice.

 For example, before writing the blog post you are reading now, I created the structure which looked like this:

-In general, a blog post should have an introduction, main part, and conclusion (similar to writing an essay).
+Generally, a blog post should have an introduction, main part, and conclusion (similar to writing an essay).

 Notice how I divided the main section of the post (10 Tips for Writing SEO Friendly Blog Post) into different parts.

-If you feel that you need to work on the title first and then the blog structure, then, by all means, follow what is more efficient for your case.
+If you feel that you need to work on the title first and then the blog structure, by all means, follow what is more efficient for your case.

 Writing a good and interesting title is a very important step for SEO purposes and user-friendliness.